 What Causes CAUTIs?

-CAUTIs are caused by the use of indwelling catheters, which are designed to drain the urine in your bladder into a pouch.
-There are several reasons why using indwelling catheters can increase the risk of CAUTIs.
+In fact, there are several reasons why using indwelling catheters can increase the risk of CAUTIs.
 Some of which include:

 - The catheter inserted into your urethra might be contaminated